smilewithkhushi/token-tap/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Built on [Base](https://base.org) - Coinbase's Ethereum L2
-- Inspired by the need for simplified token distribution
-- Thanks to the Web3 community for continuous innovation

-## 📞 Support

-For support, email support@token-tap.com or join our [Discord](https://discord.gg/token-tap).

 ---